Illinois’ ex-House speaker charged with racketeering

 ComEd admitted in court filings that it secured jobs and contracts for associates of Public Official A from 2011 to 2019 for favorable treatment in regulatory rules impacting the utility.
 ComEd agreed in August 2020 to pay $200 million in a settlement to defer prosecution, though that agreement did not preclude criminal charges against any individual.

-The federal complaint came after more than half a dozen Democrats — including Madigan’s longtime chief of staff and other confidants — were charged with crimes or had their offices and homes raided by federal agents.
+The federal complaint came after more than half a dozen Democrats — including Madigan’s longtime chief of staff and other confidants — who were charged with crimes or had their offices and homes raided by federal agents.

 As speaker, the ever-confident Madigan tended to shrug off the political scandal of the day.
 A spokeswoman for Madigan last year denied the ComEd-related allegations and said Madigan would cooperate with the investigation “which he believes will clearly demonstrate that he has done nothing criminal or improper.”

 That wasn’t good enough for members of his House Democratic caucus, many of whom weren’t born when Madigan was first inaugurated in 1971.
 Despite his determination to win a 19th term as speaker in January, support peeled away and he was unable to garner the 60 votes needed to retain the gavel.
-Relegated to the rank and file of the 118-member House, he resigned his seat effective Feb.
-28, 2021, He resigned as chairman of the Democratic Party of Illinois on Feb.
-22.
+Relegated to the rank and file of the 118-member House, he resigned his seat in the Legislature and as chairman of the Democratic Party of Illinois in February 2021.

 Madigan, the son of a Chicago precinct captain, became House speaker in 1983.
 He was a throwback to the style of machine politics for which Illinois was once famous, especially during the 22-year mayoral reign of Chicago’s Richard Daley, when patronage and party connections controlled who was hired and which projects got built.